ateethk/fastify-demo/README.md

 # fastify-demo
 Simple REST API with Fastify &amp; NodeJS.

-Use it to build your own Fastify REST API.
+Use it to start building your own Fastify REST API.